jcorioland/hybrid-k8s/README.md

 If you plan everything correctly following the documentation above and use Kubernetes Services properly to address both in-cluster and outside services, everything should work fine.

+Using peering with private/on-premise virtual network with ACS-Engine also allows you to create [private cluster](https://github.com/Azure/acs-engine/blob/master/docs/kubernetes/features.md#private-cluster), with no endpoint exposed over the Internet.

 ## Conclusion